– The Decisions Series –

 Allow the group to discuss.

-8. Here are some practical steps you can start working through to help you discern God’s will in decision making.
+In the box below are some practical steps you can start working through to help you discern God’s will in decision making.
+Answer each question about your decision and write down some notes for each one.
 Remember this is a process in relationship with God, it usually doesn’t happen in an instant.
 You can begin now as time allows, and then continue working through it on your own time.

 Work through the following questions.
 If there are any you don’t have an answer to, or need more information, write down your questions and action points.
 You can come back to them outside of this study time.
 (For example, for question 1, you might write an action point to look in the Bible for insights related to your decision, or commit to spending regular time reading your Bible if that is something you aren’t consistently doing.
 For question 3, you might make a list of people you can ask for godly counsel.)